Ancestral Womb and Postpartum Care Program

 Healing after birth is a potent and vital part of life.
 It can bring deep health to the birthing person to be held and honored during this time

-In collaboration with HAFN and DAR, Community Roots Midwife Collective is bringing healing treatments, emotional wellness, and reproductive health education to communities across the Denver/Boulder Front Range.
-Our intention is to support people through the postpartum journey — a potent and vital phase of life — with care rooted in ancestral traditions, respect, and ceremony.
+In collaboration with HAFN and DAR, Community Roots Midwife Collective is bringing Closing of the Bones/Cerrada de Caderas to communities across the Denver/Boulder Front Range.
+Our intention is to support people through the postpartum journey, a potent and vital phase of life, with care rooted in ancestral traditions, respect, and ceremony.

 The Cerrada Ceremony (Closing of the Bones)